Checkered garter snake: Diet

+Behavior

+Unlike most garter snakes, the checkered garter snake is partially nocturnal.

 Defensive behavior

-T. marcianus will strike and bite if provoked.
+Thamnophis marcianus will strike and bite if provoked.
 It will also release a foul-smelling liquid from its cloaca onto attackers.

+Reproduction

+Thamnophis marcianus is ovoviviparous and may be parthenogenetic.

 Venom

-T. marcianus were long thought to be nonvenomous, but recent discoveries have revealed that they do in fact produce a mild neurotoxic venom.
-T. marcianus cannot kill humans with the small amounts of venom they produce, which is comparatively mild, and they also lack an effective means of delivering it.
-They do have enlarged teeth in the back of their mouth, but their gums are significantly larger.
-The Duvernoy's gland of garters are posterior (to the rear) of the snake's eyes.
+Thamnophis marcianus was long thought to be nonvenomous, but recent discoveries have revealed that it does in fact produce a mild neurotoxic venom.
+T. marcianus cannot kill humans with the small amount of venom it produces, which is comparatively mild, and it also lacks an effective means of delivering it.
+It does have enlarged teeth in the back of the mouth, but its gums are significantly larger.
+The Duvernoy's gland of a garter snake is posterior to (to the rear of) the snake's eye.
 The mild venom is spread into wounds through a chewing action.

 Subspecies

-Three subspecies of T. marcianus are recognized as being valid, including the nominotypical subspecies.
+Two subspecies of Thamnophis marcianus are recognized as being valid, including the nominotypical subspecies.